Twelve Core Challenges and Fifty Rapid Responses

 Authorship does not confer constitutional authority; scrutiny, consent, and ratification do.

-Anonymity limits factional pressure and supports institutional neutrality, ensuring the framework is assessed on its structure rather than personal or political association.
+Anonymity limits factional pressure and supports institutional neutrality, allowing the framework to be assessed on its structure rather than personal or political association.

 The Parity Accord does not depart from established constitutional principles.
-It integrates recognised elements — including parity of esteem, non-domination safeguards, federal balance, and treaty-based cooperation — into a coherent constitutional architecture capable of being examined and adopted through existing constitutional processes.
+It integrates recognised elements — including parity of esteem, non-domination safeguards, federal balance, and treaty-based cooperation — into a coherent constitutional architecture capable of examination through existing constitutional processes.

 Constitutional innovation does not proceed by replication alone.
 Where precedent ends, design governs.